Canberra ACT Region

 Describe your first black belt grading, and what it took to get you there?

-My Grading was the hardest thing I had ever done, and I had never been more tired in my life !
-I got through all of my board breaks, some on the second attempt.
+At the time I thought the grading was the hardest thing I had ever done, and I had never been more tired in my life !
+I got through all of my board breaks, some on the second or third attempt.
 When the Grading was over and I got my Black Belt, I really did feel like it was one of the biggest achievements of my life.
+However having now trained for another 25 years since that grading I have definitely trained harder, and smarter for my more senior gradings.
+I can honestly say that training for my 5th dan black belt was the hardest physical thing I have ever done……so far.

 How often do you train in Taekwondo, gym etc?